-In the curing there’s another difference between the most popular Allium cousins garlic and onion: Assuming it’s a dry day when harvest comes, onions can be left out to dry right beside the rows you dug them from.
+In the curing there’s another difference between the most popular Allium cousins, garlic and onion: Assuming it’s a dry day when harvest comes, onions can be left out to dry right beside the rows you dug them from.
 Not so with garlic, which should be moved out of direct sunlight immediately once unearthed.
 Move it to a garage or porch or shed where the air circulation is good.

 Softneck garlic (Allium sativum), the most common type of supermarket familiarity, has a row of largish outer cloves and a row or two of inner small ones.
 It would keep better than what I grow, but I like the bigger (though fewer-per-head) cloves of the hardneck kind…

-…because hardneck garlic (Allium sativum var. ophioscorodon) is better-adapted to Northern winters (its long roots, above, hold it in the heave-and-thaw ground especially well), and frankly I just hate all those tiny inner cloves of softneck at peeling time.
+…because hardneck garlic (Allium sativum var. ophioscorodon) is better-adapted to Northern winters (its long roots hold it in the heave-and-thaw ground especially well), and frankly I just hate all those tiny inner cloves of softneck at peeling time.
 Nor does comparatively puny softneck make as nice a roasted head of garlic as the bigger-cloved kind.

-Most people agree that is the benefit of removal, though some say leaving it on produces better cloves for replanting as your “seed” stock.
+Most experts agree that is the benefit of removal, though some say leaving it on produces better cloves for replanting as your “seed” stock.
 I frankly have no idea what’s true (as with so much of gardening, you go on gut); I cut them off.

-I make it all sounds like a lot to ponder, but garlic is easy to grow.
+I make it all sound like a lot to ponder, but garlic is easy to grow.
 It took me a mere 15 minutes to harvest my crop of about 75 heads today, and not much work before that, frankly, either.